melsaka/BlogIT/README.md

 Now you are good to go, you can access BlogIT Project through http://127.0.0.1:8080

-create new account and have fun..
+Create new account and have fun..

 ## License